Sylgee/Sylgee/README.md

 ## :sparkles: Other close interests are:
 * Software Project and Product Management
-* Software Quality Assurance (Manual Testing)
+* Software Quality Assurance (Functionality Testing)
+* Data Science and Analytics, using Python 📈

 ## 🌱 Currently honing my skills on:
-* Data Science and Analytics, using Python 📈
 * Machine Learning
 * Artificial Intellience and Deep Learning